123andy/redcap-docker-compose/README.md

 1. Install docker on your machine.
    * [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community)
         * Optionally, you can also download a docker GUI such as [Kitematic](https://kitematic.com/)
 1. Clone or download [this repository](https://github.com/123andy/redcap-docker-compose) to your computer.
+   Unzip the archive to a folder
    * [zip download](https://github.com/123andy/redcap-docker-compose/archive/master.zip)
-1. Download the full install version of REDCap from the community consortium
+1. Download the full install version of REDCap from the community consortium.
+If you want this script to help you install REDCap, you can place the `redcapx.y.z.zip` file in the `REDCAP-DOWNLOADS` folder and it will be auto-extracted and installed to your webroot.
    * [REDCap Community Download Page](https://community.projectredcap.org/page/download.html) - requires authentication.
    * Talk to your site's REDCap administrator if you need help getting the source code or if you need to [apply for community access](https://community.projectredcap.org/articles/26/getting-started-introduction-learning-the-basics.html)